ManageIQ/manageiq-design/UX/ui-service/MyServices/design.md

 * Individual resources will be listed as links so users can drill down to a specific resource details view.
 ![Image of Detail View for a Resource.](img/Services-ResourceDetails.png)
-* **Research** Determine actions available for resources.
+* **Research:** Determine actions available for resources.
 Should these be listed within the standard button groups?
 * Relationships will be the next section after Resources.
 Child Services will be listed as links here and will bring the user to the Child Service Summary View.

 #### Service Details - Summary View - Ansible Services